-If you’re not familiar with Venum, they you probably haven’t grappled long enough, Venum produce sports equipment specifically for Mixed Martials Arts and Brazilian Jiu-Jitsu, so you know that their products are going to be specifically tailored to our needs.
+If you’re not familiar with Venum, then you probably haven’t grappled long enough, Venum produce sports equipment specifically for Mixed Martial Arts and Brazilian Jiu-Jitsu, so you know that their products are going to be specifically tailored to our needs.
 The Venum mouthguard features their Nextfit Gel Frame, that allows for better adjustments and comfort around your teeth.
 It is specifically designed to help you breathe during tough sparring and competition settings.

 - Designed with MMA in mind